Shawn Powers

-Shawn Powers (born 19 July 1975) is a journalist, Open Source evangelist, cartoonist, and online personality.
-He is currently a co-host at FLOSS Weekly.. on the TWiT.tv network, a frequent guest host on the Reality 2.0 podcast, and an active blogger since 2006.
+Shawn Powers (born July 19, 1975) is a journalist, open-source advocate, cartoonist, and an online personality.
+He is currently a co-host at FLOSS Weekly on the TWiT.tv network, a frequent guest host on the Reality 2.0 podcast, and an active blogger since 2006.
 Specializing in Linux, he is best known for his time as Associate Editor and columnist for Linux Journal from 2007 until its buyout in 2019.
 His first article, Build Your Own Arcade Game Player and Relive the '80s! was featured on the 2007 cover of Linux Journal.
 Powers became an editor of the magazine shortly thereafter, writing the monthly Current_Issue.tar.gz and UpFront columns and answering letters to the editor.
 He was also the main personality on the Linux Journal YouTube channel, and still creates content on his own channel.

 Career

-Powers' professional careers have focused on education.
-From 2000-2012, he was the Technology Director at Inland Lakes Schools in Indian River, Michigan.
-Then from 2012-2013 he was Assistant Director of Database Services at Cornerstone University in Grand Rapids, Michigan.
-In addition, he has been a Linux and Open Source trainer for CBT Nuggets from 2009 until present day.
+Powers' professional career has focused on education.
+From 2000 to 2012, he was the Technology Director at Inland Lakes Schools in Indian River, Michigan.
+Then, from 2012 to 2013, he was assistant director of Database Services at Cornerstone University in Grand Rapids, Michigan.
+In addition, he has been a Linux and open-source trainer for CBT Nuggets from 2009 until the present day.

 He has spoken at multiple conferences, including Southern California Linux Expo (SCaLE), Penguicon, Michigan Association for Educational Data Systems (MAEDS), and was keynote speaker at Ohio Linuxfest 2009.